White VS Black Chia Seeds - What's The Difference?

 Chia seeds are the tiny seed of the Salvia hispanica plant, also known as the chia plant.
-The vast majority of chia seeds produced today are a brown/black color and are known as black chia seeds, yet you may have also come across a different-looking chia seed, one which is white in color.
+The vast majority of chia seeds produced today are a brown/black colour and are known as black chia seeds, yet you may have also come across a different-looking chia seed, one which is white in colour.
 So what’s the difference between white and black chia seeds?

 Where Do White Chia Seeds Come From?

 Sadly, white chia seeds are not magical new superfoods and come from the same Salvia hispanica plants as black chia seeds do.
 Their different coloration is simply down to genetics, with chia plants that produce white seeds displaying a recessive gene, causing them to produce white flowers and then white seeds.
 Over time, the dominant black chia gene has led to most chia seeds being dark in colour, which has caused white chia seeds to be viewed as rare and unusual.

 The nutritional differences between black and white chia seeds are so marginal that most sources simply say that they are the same.
 Suppose you look extremely closely at their nutritional composition.
 In that case, black chia seeds contain a very slightly higher amount of protein, and white chia seeds have marginally more ALA omega3 fatty acids.
 Unfortunately, these differences are so tiny and can vary dramatically depending on growing conditions and location.

 Do Black and White Chia Seeds Taste Different?

 We’re sorry to say that once again, there is no difference between how white and black chia seeds taste because white seeds have an almost identical genetic makeup to black chia seeds except for their single recessive colour gene.
 That being said, for fussy eaters, it is often easier to hide white chia seeds in other foods because they stand out less.